The Good Stuff Shuffle

 The Finer Details

-• No. of Community Gifters – This depends upon the size of the location
+• No. of Community Sellers & Attendees – Sellers are limited by the size of the space, whilst it’s unlimited for attendees

 The Good Stuff Shuffle is the perfect event to run alongside your local Repair Cafe, crop swap, municipal library space, small sustainability event or with other small popular events in your area.